FireAcademy/docs-fireacademy-io/dashboard/redeeming-a-gift-code.md

 # Redeeming a Gift Code

-Once logged in to the [FireAcademy.io Dashboard](https://dashboard.fireacademy.io), you can redeem gift codes by pressing on the drop-down showing your email address in the upper righ corner of the page and selecting 'Use Gift Code'.
-When redeeming a gift code, you will be asked to provide 1 things:
+Once logged in to the [FireAcademy.io Dashboard](https://dashboard.fireacademy.io), you can redeem gift codes by pressing on the drop-down showing your email address in the upper-righ corner of the page and selecting 'Use Gift Code'.
+When redeeming a gift code, you will be asked to provide 2 things:

 ## Gift Code